Purple Mountains (album): Release and promotion

+Announcement and singles

 On December 12, 2018, former Pavement and Silver Jews member Bob Nastanovich revealed on his podcast Three Songs that David Berman would release new music in 2019 under the name Purple Mountains, which was also the name of Berman's blog.
 The name "Purple Mountains" is a mondegreen of the lyric "Purple mountain majesties" from "America the Beautiful".
 Although, his blog was also titled Menthol Mountains at times.

 On May 10, 2019, the single "All My Happiness Is Gone" was released on vinyl by Drag City.
 The single included two remixes of the song, "All My Happiness Is Wrong" by Noah Count and "All My Happiness Is Long" by Mark Nevers featuring clipped recordings of Dave Cloud, and also indicated that a full-length album was a "couple months away."
 It credited Berman as well as Jeremy Earl, Jarvis Taveniere, and Aaron Neveu of Woods and songwriter Anna St. Louis.
-The single was released digitally on May 17, 2019 with the announcement of a full-length album.
+The single was released digitally on May 17, 2019, with the announcement of a full-length album.
 A remix of "All My Happiness Is Gone" by Australian electronic music group The Avalanches, who Berman has collaborated with in the past, was commissioned by him, but a licensing issue prevented their version from being released.

 "Darkness and Cold" was released as the album's second single on June 11, 2019.
+A music video directed by Ben Berman (who is not related to David) was released the same day.
+It stars David and his wife Cassie as she prepares to go out for the night without him, reflecting the subject of the song.
 "Margaritas at the Mall" was released as the album's third and final single on June 28, 2019.

 Tour

-Purple Mountains was set to tour in support of the album, beginning on August 10, 2019 in Kingston, New York, and concluding on September 23, 2019 in Los Angeles; however, Berman died three days before the first show was set to occur.
+Purple Mountains was set to tour in support of the album, beginning on August 10, 2019, in Kingston, New York, and concluding on September 23, 2019, in Los Angeles; however, Berman died three days before the first show was set to occur.
 All dates were located in the United States except for two in Canada.
 The tour was to feature opening acts Empty Country, Jeffrey Lewis, unmastered Masters, Diane Cluck with Isabel Castellvi, Country Westerns, State Champion, Bill MacKay, Axis: Sova, Xiao Yao, Lightning Dust, and Herman Dune.
 The tour included a date at Hopscotch Music Festival in Raleigh, North Carolina.
-In a Reddit AMA, Berman said he planned to tour Europe in either February or March of 2020.
+In a Reddit AMA, Berman said he planned to tour Europe in either February or March 2020.
 Berman had called the tour a "necessity" in order to pay down credit card debt and loans he built up.